-Covid-19 coronavirus: 9 new Covid cases, 8 linked to cluster, as Cabinet decides on alert levels
+Covid 19 coronavirus: 9 new Covid cases, 8 linked to cluster, as Cabinet decides on alert levels

 There are nine new Covid-19 cases in New Zealand today - eight of them linked to the Auckland cluster.

-The other case is in MIQ in Auckland.
+The other case is in managed isolation in Auckland.

-Eight of the cases are confirmed and one is probable, director general of health Ashley Bloomfield says.
+Eight of the cases are confirmed and one is probable, director general of health Dr Ashley Bloomfield says.

 Bloomfield is revealing the last piece of the puzzle as Cabinet meets this afternoon to decide whether to shift alert levels.